nicktheo59/non-nicktheo59.github.io/index.md

 ![](assets/img/jigsaw.png)

-To start your own personal "Nikipedia-like" / Knowledge-cloud project just fork this Repo on Github
+To start your own personal "Nikipedia-like" / Knowledge-cloud project:
+1. Just click the very first button at the top of this page,
+2. fork this Repo on Github, rename it the same as your Github username (as I did with mine),
+3. replace my content with yours, style it however you like (optional), then tell me it exists (I would love to check it out)

+Same instructions go for Collaborating, Correcting anything I wrote, or otherwise "Contributing" (intellectually that is...) plus

+4. Open a Pull request on Github

+Here are a list of changed folders I'm willing to accept Pull Requests from once I have had time to review it and (in the spirit of this entire project) demonstated that your content is now _actually_ part of my knowledge cloud -- ensuring that this website doesn't simply become a pale pale version of actual Wikipedia.

+***

+I'll leave you with a every interesting video I saw recently.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8QiPFmIMxFc?start=1401" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>